-Here, for reliability preservation, the recovery task is dispatched only if transient fault(s) is detected at the end of the scaled task's execution.
-The recovery task is executed at the maximum frequency f{max} .
+Here, for reliability preservation, the recovery task is dispatched at the maximum frequency $f{max}$ only if transient fault(s) is detected at the end of the scaled task's execution.
 With the help of the recovery task, the overall reliability for a task will be the summation of the probability of the scaled task being executed correctly and the probability of having transient fault(s) during the task's scaled execution and the recovery task being executed correctly.
 We have shown that, if the available slack is more than the WCET of a task, by scheduling a recovery task (in the form of re-execution), the RA-PM scheme can guarantee to preserve the reliability of a real-time job while still obtaining energy savings using the remaining slack, regardless of increased fault rates and scaled processing speeds [38].

-B. Task-Level RA-PM
+4.2 Task-Level RA-PM

 We start with considering static RA-PM schemes that make their decisions at the task-level.
 In this approach, for simplicity, all the jobs of a task have the same treatment.
-That is, if a given task is selected for energy management, all its jobs will run at the same scaled frequency; otherwise, they will run at f{max} .
-From the above discussion, to recuperate reliability loss due to scaled execution, each scaled job2 will need a corresponding recovery job within its deadline, should a fault occur.
+That is, if a given task is selected for energy management, all its jobs will run at the same scaled frequency; otherwise, they will run at $f{max}$ .
+From the above discussion, to recuperate reliability loss due to scaled execution, each scaled job will need a corresponding recovery job within its deadline, should a fault occur.

 To provide the required recovery jobs, we construct a periodic recovery task (RT) by exploiting the spare CPU capacity (i.e., static slack).
-The recovery task will have the same timing parameters
+The recovery task will have the same timing parameters (i.e., WCET and period) as those of the task to be scaled.
+Therefore, with the recovery task, for each primary job, a recovery job can be scheduled within its deadline.
+Note that a recovery job is activated only when the corresponding primary job incurs a fault and that it is executed always at the maximum processing speed for preserving the primary job's reliability.

-2We use the expression scaled job to refer to any job whose execution is slowed down through DVFS, for energy management purposes.
+&lt;sup>2We use the expression scaled job to refer to any job whose execution is slowed down through DVFS, for energy management purposes.